acap4z/ajax-edb/README.md

 2. If you are interested in all the exploits available for WordPress whose author is 'Metasploit', you can consult it with:
 `author:metasploit wordpress`

+3. If you are looking for remote execution exploits, you may want to add the following label to your query:
+`type:remote`
+*Available types are: dos, local, remote, shellcode, webapps

-3. If you want to gather all available PowerShell scripts in Exploit-DB, you can do it with the following query:
+4. If you want to gather all available PowerShell scripts in Exploit-DB, you can do it with the following query:
 `filetype:ps1`

 ### Operands